updated on May 12th, 2019

 If you’re considering renting a car for a short day trip, or forking out the money for an extended Uber tour, this is a must-see.
 In fact, if you weren’t considering renting a car for a day or hiring an Uber for longer drive, you should definitely rethink your plans and do this drive.

 Start by heading north across the Golden Gate Bridge.
 Just after the bridge you’ll be exiting a quarter mile after Vista Point at Alexander Avenue.
 After your exit, stay in the left lane and make a left on Alexander, which heads under the freeway.
 Just before getting back on the 101, make a right turn on Conzelman Road.
 Here’s the sights, in order, that you should see on your Marin Headlands drive:

 Just a third of a mile up Conzelman Road you’ll find the parking area for Battery Spencer, arguably the most popular spot to view the Golden Gate Bridge.
-Named after the revolutionary war hero, Joseph Spencer, this was the site of three M1888 12″ guns.
-While the guns were active from 1897 to 1942 today, you’ll only find their concrete housings and an absolutely incredible view of the Golden Gate.
+Named after the revolutionary war hero Joseph Spencer, this was the site of three M1888 12″ guns.
+While the guns were active from 1897 to 1942, you’ll now only find their concrete housings and an absolutely incredible view of the Golden Gate.
 If you can, plan to visit on a weekday as the crowds will be thinner.

 History buffs can find more information on Battery Spencer here.